 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's cash and cash equivalents, short term investments, trade and other receivables, and loans receivable.
 The carrying amount of financial assets represents maximum credit exposure.
-As the Company invests some of its cash in redeemable GICs, its credit risk on this account is negligible.
+As the Company invests in GICs with Canadian Chartered Banks, its credit risk on this account is negligible.
 The Company's loans receivable (Note 12) are full recourse and secured by a pledge of common shares of the Company purchased by the Borrowers, who are key management personnel.
 Based on these factors, the Company considers the credit risk associated with these loans receivable to be low.

-The majority of the Company's current customers are large corporations.
-These customers have been dealing with the Company for several years and have never defaulted in settling their liabilities to the Company.
-Amounts past due are receivable from large corporations and as such, based on historical experience, the Company does not consider such amounts to be impaired.
+The majority of the Company's current customers are corporations with whom the Company has transacted for several years.
+None of these customers have defaulted in settling their liabilities to the

+Company.
+Based on its historical experience and customer base, the Company does not consider past due trade receivables to be impaired as of September 30, 2018.